Miruro-no-kuon/Splash/README.md

 6. Push your changes to your forked repository: `git push origin feature/your-feature-name`.
 7. Create a pull request (PR) to the main Miruro repository.

-Please make sure to follow our [Code of Conduct](CODE_OF_CONDUCT.md) and adhere to our coding standards and guidelines.
-We appreciate your contributions!

 ---

-Feel free to reach out if you have any questions or need further assistance.
+Feel free to reach out at **miruro@proton.me** if you have any questions or need further assistance.
 Happy coding! 🚀